 A youth counselor may work in multiple settings, including schools, correctional facilities, group residential homes, hospitals, clinics, juvenile detention centers, domestic violence shelters, homeless shelters, government agencies and private practices.
 Youth counselors may work independently or as part of a team of psychologists, social workers and teachers.

-The U.S. Bureau of Labor Statistics (BLS) reports that employment in the occupational category of mental health counselors is expected to grow 29% nationwide between 2012 and 2022, which is a much higher growth rate than the 11% average for all occupations.
+According to U.S. Bureau of Labor Statistics (BLS) data, employment of management analysts – including business analysts – is expected to grow in coming years.
 Job growth will occur as insurers and employers seek to reduce costs by using skilled counselors as an alternative to psychologists or psychiatrists.
 Candidates with advanced educational qualifications and specialized training should have stronger career options.

-The BLS reports that mental health counselors nationwide earned an average annual wage of $43,700 as of May 2013, with the highest 10% of these professionals earning in excess of $67,000.
-Salary potential and employment opportunities can be influenced by several factors, such as local market conditions, and a job candidate’s work history and education.
+The BLS reports that mental health counselors nationwide earned an average annual wage of $43,990 as of May 2014, with the highest 10% of these professionals earning $66,960.

 Education and training requirements for youth counselor jobs vary by employer, and licensing requirements vary by state.
 Entry-level positions in this field typically are open to applicants with a bachelor’s degree.